MercersKitchen/Music-Player-github.io/README.md

 **CAUTION:** Repository and Website *UNDER CONSTRUCTION*

-The beginning page for all lessons in MercersKitchen for Teaching Computer Science.
+The beginning page for all lessons using Processing-Java in MercersKitchen for Teaching (Computer Science).

 This repository presumes the use of Artificial Intelligence like Co-Pilot.
+Programs can be opened with Processing-Java or VS-Code with Co-Pilot included through GitHub.

+To an expereinced programmer, teaching students to read and write code is like making a program utlimately inefficient first.
+Currently, students' idiosyncratic mistakes cannot be replicated by Artificial intelligence.
+A teacher knows these

 ---